 How to Discuss Teen Addiction With Your Child

-- Promote healthy living.
+- Model healthy lifestyles.

 - Encourage positive decision-making.

 - When giving them medicine, tell them what you are giving them and why.